-On March 16, 2005, Jiachenhong entered into a property lease agreement with Beijing Jingjing Medical Equipment Co., Ltd. ("Beijing Jingjing"), pursuant to which Beijing Jingjing leased its real property in Beijing to Jiachenhong.
+On March 16, 2005, Beijing Jiachenhong Biological Technologies Co., Ltd. ("Jiachenhong") entered into a property lease agreement with Beijing Jingjing Medical Equipment Co., Ltd. ("Beijing Jingjing"), pursuant to which Beijing Jingjing leased its real property in Beijing to Jiachenhong.
 Beijing Jingjing is a subsidiary of Golden Meditech and is engaged in manufacturing and sale of medical devices.
 The property is approximately 2,400 square meters in size and may be used by Jiachenhong for its business operations or scientific research or as office premises at an effective monthly rental of RMB174,000.
 The lease was renewed in July 2009 at a monthly rental of RMB120,000 for a period of 5.5 years and expired in December 2014.
-In December 2014, the lease was further renewed at a monthly rental of RMB120,000 for a period of 5 years expiring in December 2019.
-The new lease covers premises of 1,920 square meters.
+In December 2014, the lease was further renewed at a monthly rental of RMB120,000 for a period of 5 years.
+The lease was terminated on April 1, 2016 and therefore, no rental expense was incurred during the year ended March 31, 2017 and the period from April 1, 2017 to January 31, 2018.
+Beijing Jingjing was no longer a related party to the Company since February 1, 2018.